 EDUC: LANGUAGE & LITERACY (READ)

-READ 420 - TEACHING READING IN THE ELEMENTARY SCHOOL
+READ 420 - TEACHING READING IN K-8 EDUCATION

 Theoretical approaches to teaching reading.
 Methods for implementing curricular theory through review of texts and materials.
 Research and evaluation issues.

-Course Notes: 25 hours of field experience are required.
+Course Notes: 25 hours of field experience are required., Not for additional credit if previously taken as, TEACHING READING IN THE ELEMENTARY SCHOOL.

 READ 423 - INTRODUCTION TO SPOKEN WORD PEDAGOGY